ndf-zz/asfv1/README.md

 Directive 'EQU' assigns the constant value resulting from the evaluation of 'EXPRESSION' (see below) to the text label 'LABEL'.
-LABEL must begin with one alphabetic character in the set A-Z,a-z and can contain any number of alphanumeric characters.
+LABEL must begin with one alphabetic character in the set A-Z,a-z and can contain any number of alphanumeric characters plus underscore.
 EXPRESSION can contain any previously assigned labels, including those pre-defined by the assembler (see Pre-defined Labels below).
 For compatability with SpinASM, the order of 'EQU' and 'LABEL'